francois2metz/node-intervals/README.md

   Improve range.
 YYYY-MM-DD.. and ..YYYY-MM-DD now works (thanks [spk](https://github.com/spk/)).

   Replace some basic html entities to utf8.
 Only casual latin characters are translated.

+  Date range in intervals ls, `--start` and `--end` options are no longer available.

   Remove base64 dependency.